Ariefpri1122/cka/README.md

 kubectl rollout undo deployment kubeapp --to-revision=$REVISION_NUMBER
 ```

+### Review

+- Try to create a Deployment with image `gcr.io/kuar-demo/kuard-amd64:blue` with 5 replicas and access port 8080 of the container.

 ## DaemonSet

 Ensure all nodes run a copy of a Pod.
 Usually used for operational tools or add-ons.